Seeed-Studio/wiki-documents/docs/ReSpeaker_6-Mic_Circular_Array_kit_for_Raspberry_Pi.md

 !!!Tips
-        Actually the ReSpeaker 6-Mic Circular Array support Raspberry Pi Zero, Raspberry Pi 1 B+, Raspberry Pi 2 B, Raspberry Pi 3 B, Raspberry Pi 3 model B+ and Raspberry Pi 3 A+, in this wiki we are using Raspberry Pi 3.
+        Actually the ReSpeaker 6-Mic Circular Array support Raspberry Pi Zero, Raspberry Pi 1 B+, Raspberry Pi 2 B, Raspberry Pi 3 B, Raspberry Pi 3 model B+ , Raspberry Pi 3 A+ and Raspberry Pi 4 in this wiki we are using Raspberry Pi 3.

 **Connection**